 - bacterial infection – a second infection caused by bacteria

 - sepsis –a life-threatening condition that happens when the body’s response to an infection damages healthy tissue and organs.

 If you are at higher risk of getting very unwell, because of your age or you have a pre-existing health condition, and or you are already very unwell, you may be treated in hospital.
-In hospital you will be in a special ward, away from patients who do not have novel coronavirus (COVID-19).
+In hospital you will be in a special ward, away from patients who do not have COVID-19.
 You may not be allowed to have visitors and the hospital staff treating you will wear special equipment to stop themselves from catching the virus.